manuelkoso/red-black-tree/README.md

 (that represent the parent node) that is a raw pointer.
 I used unique pointers to avoid memory leaks.

-In order to implement `insert` and `erase` public functions I followed the pseudocode in [1].
+The implementation of the `insert` and `erase` public functions follows the pseudocode in [1].
-I had to do some changes from the original pseudocode because of the unique pointers that doesn't permit copy assignment (only move).
+I had to do some changes from the original pseudocode because of the unique pointers that don't permit copy assignment.

 At the end of the `insert` and `erase` functions I put three assertions that check if the tree still satisfies the 2, 4 and 5 red black properties.
 The functions that checks